Northeast Collegiate Hockey League: History

 The league was announced on July 19, 2007 with plans to begin its first season later that year.
 The league's first seven members were Binghamton University, Ithaca College, Penn State Berks, Rutgers University, St. Bonaventure University, SUNY Cortland, and SUNY Oswego.
 Andy Gojdycz was named the NECHL's first commissioner.

 Ahead of the 2010–11 season, Syracuse University joined the NECHL from the Eastern Collegiate Hockey League.
 By 2013, the Orange were joined by four more former ECHL schools; Niagara University, Rochester Institute of Technology, University at Buffalo, and Canisius University.

 The College of New Jersey jumped from ACHA Division II and joined the NECHL for the 2022–23 season.

 Buffalo was unable to field a team for the 2024–25 season, leaving the NECHL with five teams.
 However, the Bulls remained members of the conference officially.
 Oswego announced it would leave the conference following the 2024–25 season and join the Atlantic Coast Collegiate Hockey League's new ACHA Division I conference.

+In November 2025, it was announced Farmingdale State College and Sacred Heart University would join the NECHL for the 2026–27 season, with the former jumping up from ACHA Division II.